GISMentors/isprs-summer-school-2016/lesson5/qgis_project.rst

 New QGIS project
 ================

-Let's create new project in QGIS-desktop
+Let's create a new project in QGIS Desktop:

 #. copy example dataset from `/mnt/repository/isprs/publication_workshop` to
    `Projects` directory